 Textured Wall Panel

-Homeowners started using it to add a lovely finishing touch to their homes because they also wanted to take advantage of this beauty.
+Homeowners started using it to add a lovely finishing touch to their homes because they wanted to take advantage of this beauty.

 The price of textured walls is higher than that of other drywall substitutes.
 But because they are attractive, many people don’t mind spending money on them.